Holiday Season with Your Pets: Safety Tips, Gift Ideas, and Ways to Keep Them Calm

 Cold Weather & Travel Tips

-Cold weather looks different everywhere — even in New Orleans.
-On chilly mornings, shorter walks and dog jackets go a long way, depending on your dog’s breed and cold tolerance.
-Colder temps combined with Louisiana’s damp air can feel especially biting.
+Cold weather looks different everywhere, even in New Orleans.
+On chilly mornings, shorter walks and a dog jacket can go a long way, depending on your dog's breed and cold tolerance.
+Louisiana's damp air has a way of making cooler temps feel sharper than expected.

-For those traveling, pack a few familiar items: your pet’s regular food, any medications or supplements they take, a favorite toy, a blanket that smells like home, and your vet’s contact information.
-Particularly for older dogs or pets with health or mobility issues, it’s important to make sure they have a comfortable place to rest along the way.
-Scout can’t travel without one of her dog beds.
-Small details like these make a big difference in keeping pets comfortable and calm during the holidays.
+For those traveling with pets, pack a few familiar items: their regular food, any medications or supplements, a favorite toy, a blanket that smells like home, and your vet's contact information.
+For older dogs or pets with health or mobility issues, making sure they have a comfortable place to rest along the way matters more than people realize.
+Scout can't travel without one of her dog beds.

-If you’re headed somewhere snowy or icy, be sure to clean your dog’s paws after walks to remove salt or chemicals used on roads and sidewalks.
+If you're headed somewhere snowy or icy, be sure to wipe down your dog's paws after walks to remove any salt or ice-melting chemicals from roads and sidewalks.

 A Warm Holiday Wish from Scout & Company

-From all of us at Scout & Company, we’re wishing you and your pets a calm, cozy holiday season and lots of time for walks, naps, and good company.
+From all of us at Scout & Company, we're wishing you and your pets a calm, cozy holiday season full of walks, naps, and good company.
+However you celebrate, we hope your pets are right there in the middle of it.

 Previous